10 Things You Must Do in Melbourne

 1. Go down to Luna Park

 We didn’t go in, but I still wanted to see it.
-Did you know that the world’s oldest rollercoaster resides at Melbourne’s Luna park?
+Did you know that the world’s oldest roller coaster resides at Melbourne’s Luna Park?

 Outside Matcha Mylk Bar in Melbourne near Luna Park; January 2019